Characters who are or who come from a world of Aliens, Machines, Humanoid-Animals, Entities, or some type of Creature.

 Number #3: Earthworm Jim 3D

-The Sega CD and PC version of Ecco the Dolphin and Tides of Time were better than Defender of the Future.
-The storyline and atmosphere was creepy (in a good way), the way the Dolphins talked was unique, by singing to each other which looked like sound waves.
+Ecco the Dolphin and The Tides of Time were much better than Defender of the Future due to the fact that it wasn't made by the same team, hell half the team on the reboot didn't even know about the other two games.
+The storyline and atmosphere was creepy, the way they talked was unique, by singing to each other which looked like sound waves.
 The graphics such as the animal design and backgrounds still look great, they've aged well when compared to all the 3D crap.
 The soundtrack on the PC and Sega CD versions is just amazing.

-Defender of the Future has not age very well with its graphics, there's a lot of frame rate glitches, the storyline comes across as very clichéd, it's pretty much Ecco the Dolphin meets Independence Day and Star Wars.
+Defender of the Future did not age very well with its graphics, there's a lot of frame rate glitches, the storyline comes across as very boring and cliché, it's pretty much Ecco the Dolphin meets Independence Day and Star Wars.
 The narrator is just the typical storyteller with a European accent that we've heard a dozen times.

-It doesn't feel nearly as sinister as the original one, Defender of the Future tells you the story right away instead of leading you into the story with creepy ambiance music and talking to other marine life, in the first two the story progresses as you progress.
+It doesn't feel nearly as sinister as the original one, Defender of the Future tells you the story right away instead of leading you into the story with creepy ambiance music and talking to other marine life, the story progresses as you progress.
 Ecco is a hero by chance through his actions in the first two, not because he was given the title of hero in the new one.
+There was no reason to reboot the series, the original storyline wasn't finished, Ecco's creator, Ed Annunziata, pushed for the rights to develop another Ecco game and continue the story with a new game on either the Sega 32X or the Sega Saturn.
+Over the years, Sega has repeatedly turned down these requests to allow Annunziata to continue the story, despite being pitched in 2013, nearly 20 years after The Tides of Time was released.
+Although a sequel was never developed, Ed has shared some details about what would have happened in the third game.

 Maximillian proves that you don't need a booming deep threatening voice to come across as dangerous and evil.
 Sometimes all you need is the right atmosphere, appearance and attitude.